 Picture this: you are driving along a New Mexico highway when you witness a car accident.
 The victims are in distress, and your heart races as you wonder whether to step in and offer assistance.
 But what if your efforts inadvertently cause harm?
 What if you are sued for trying to do the right thing?
-These questions are not uncommon, and they highlight the importance of understanding New Mexico’s Good Samaritan laws.
+These questions are common, highlighting the importance of understanding New Mexico’s Good Samaritan laws.

 The liability of border patrol agents when providing emergency care is also a significant concern.
 These agents, like private individuals, may be entitled to immunity under the New Mexico Good Samaritan statute when administering emergency care in good faith, except in cases of gross negligence or when rendered for remuneration.